 While the division has no policy regarding practicum credit above the minimum requirement, most students take considerably more than is required.
 Within the constraints of other program needs of the individual, the division fully supports this.
 Additional practica are particularly valuable when they increase an individual's breadth of clinical experience.
 Furthermore, internship admissions committees typically attend to both quantity and diversity of clinical training experiences.
-However, the type and amount of practica should be a function of the student's educational goals rather than being driven by internship application issues.
+However, the type and amount of practica should be a function of the student's educational goals.
 The student should weigh all of these considerations in planning each semester's course load with the advisor.